Ramisto/Hardening-Windows-Server-2016/README.md

 ## Installation

-First step, download the project folder to your C:\ drive.
+1) Download the project folder to your C:\ drive.

-Second step, import the .reg files :
+2) Import the .reg files :

 [ Win + R ] regedit